 Why Inpatient Treatment is the Best Option

 Simply walking up to the nearest methadone clinic to kick heroin is more Hollywood fallacy.
-This option is available as follow-up or on an outpatient basis, but is neither realistic nor successful in the long run.
+This option is available as a follow-up or on an outpatient basis but is neither realistic nor successful in the long run.
 Inpatient clinics provide:

 Supervision – Due to the effects of opioids on the brain, withdrawing from them can be dangerous and painful.
 Inpatient treatment allows the body to withdraw in a kinder, safer manner.